-Appropriations in this section of the debt service appropriation bill provide for the State's contingent liability to make payments on certain other types of debt instruments.
-These include arbitrage rebate and defeasance obligations required by Federal tax code limitations, the maximum potential variable rate, swap, termination or other payments on State-supported debt obligations, as well as contingent-contractual obligations for tobacco and secured hospital bonds.
-The State does not anticipate making disbursements from any of these appropriations during the 2008-09 fiscal year.
+Appropriations of \$4.0 billion are recommended in this section of the debt service appropriation bill provide for the State's contingent liabilities to make payments on certain other types of debt instruments.
+These include arbitrage rebate and defeasance obligations required by Federal tax code limitations, the maximum potential variable rate, swap, termination or other payments on State-supported debt obligations, as well as contingent-contractual obligations for deficit (tobacco securitization) and secured hospital bonds.
+The State may make disbursements from the secured hospital appropriations during the 2009-10 fiscal year, depending on developments related to certain health care facilities.
+It does not anticipate disbursements for any of the other appropriations described in this section.
 Nonetheless, these appropriations are required pursuant to various bond financing agreements.
 Therefore, they supply appropriation authority for the unlikely event that the primary obligated parties cannot provide sufficient funds to meet their own debt service obligations, or for unforeseen additional expenses that may arise on State-supported obligations.